Bachelor of Arts (Archaeology)

 What is archaeology?

 Archaeology is the study of past human societies.
-Our Bachelor of Arts Archaeology major covers historical and human evolutionary topics as well as practical fieldwork skills, including a Rock Art and Cultural Heritage Field School.
-This year students will be working at Laura, which is one of the major rock art galleries in Australia.
+Our Bachelor of Arts Archaeology major covers historical and human evolutionary topics as well as practical fieldwork skills, including a Rock Art Field School.

 Making the most of the northern Queensland environment, you will investigate Indigenous and colonial Australia, our Pacific and Asian neighbours, as well as the origins of European society.